All Episodes

 And they take the word of one individual, not multiple sources, one.

-They take the that person's word, go after a well-known conservative, and try and this if you don't see this for what it was, this was the kill shot.
+They take that person's word, go after a well-known conservative, and try and this.

-This was we got O'Reilly, let's get Hannity.
+This was, we got O'Reilly, let's get Hannity.

 Oh, this is great.